bulutoztemur/Assignment_iOS/README.md

 ### MovieServiceAPI

 This class is a Singleton class that is used for calling services.

-### BaseServiceInput

-It includes url variable.
-When making a service call with input data, the input data should be inherited from BaseServiceInput.

-### MovieServiceInput

-Its instance is used as service input when calling movie service api.

-### MovieDetailServiceInput

-Its instance is used as service input when calling movie detail service api.

 # Project Overview